sgibson91/magnetar-propeller/README.md

 }
 ```

-### Licence
+### License

-This work is published under the MIT licence.
-Please see the `LICENCE` file for further information.
+This work is published under the MIT license.
+Please see the `LICENSE` file for further information.